AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 ## What is the overall process?

 **Create a jira ticket or issue**—Internal stakeholders create a jira ticket in the COMDOX project.
 External stakeholders submit a GitHub issue.
-Include complete details in the jira ticket or GitHub issue to help the team understand the context and prioritize the request.
+Include complete details in the jira ticket or  [GitHub issue](https://github.com/AdobeDocs/commerce-operations.en/blob/main/help/implementation-playbook/overview.md)/issues) to help the team understand the context and prioritize the request.

 **Adobe project team evaluates and prioritizes the request**—The team regularly monitors requests to determine priority and evaluate the requested changes for inclusion in the Implementation Playbook Best Practices.
 For example, the team might determine that instead of creating a new Best Practices topic, the requested content should be added to existing product documentation on Experience League or the Adobe Developer site.